dpaes-so/Minishell/README.md

 here doc expansion

+dividir export and env for variable shit like no equal and nukber also study more export pls

 stuff parser needs to do:
 echo ola > txt ola > outro | echo banana > banana